A Summer Home Tour of Our 1920s Beach Cottage (Part 1)

 beach house pillow and wicker chair

-• Seasonal Color Pops: I’m loving a navy and white color palette this year—clean, classic, and coastal.
+• Pick a seasonal palette: I’m loving navy and white this year.
+Clean, classic, and coastal.

-• Add Beachy Touches: A few vintage oars, sunhats, and glass jars go a long way without overdoing the theme.
+• Add beachy touches: A few vintage oars, sun hats, and glass jars go a long way without overdoing the theme.

 window seat with dog lying on navy and white blanket